 - Present twice a year, (i.e. every six months), the top five issues that have arisen (or they can present a list, and we can go thru it), and the average amount of time to solve those issues.
 This enables us again, to see if a constant pattern is showing up and that despite the commitment, the vendor still hasn’t figured out how to solve it.

-None of this information will be made public, however, if you see their badge on their site, you know they are achieving that level of support success.
+None of this information will be made public, however, they will either have a badge on their site (telling you they are a CEP or you can always check my blog page.

 What if we, as the customer, sign with a vendor, and they are failing to adhere to what they say they will do?